palkan/action_policy/docs/testing.md

   describe "#update?" do
     subject { policy.update? }

-    it "returns false when user is not admin nor author" do is_expected.to eq false
+    it "returns false when the user is not admin nor author" do is_expected.to eq false
     end

-    context "when user is admin" do
-      let(:user) { build_stubbed(:user, :admin) }
+    context "when the user is admin" do let(:user) { build_stubbed(:user, :admin) }

       it { is_expected.to eq true }
     end

-    context "when user is author" do
-      let(:post) { build_stubbed(:post, user: user) }
+    context "when the user is an author" do let(:post) { build_stubbed(:post, user: user) }

       it { is_expected.to eq true }